AmandaPardinho/First-Steps---PYTHON/README.md

-# First-Steps---PYTHON
+# **First-Steps - PYTHON**

-> To record my studies
+> To start this repository, I'll add simple exercises.
+I'm starting with Python, so everything will be simple at this moment.

 ---

-> To start this repository, I'll add simple exercises.
-> I'm starting with Python, so everything will be simple at this moment.